-The Enemy Question Answers: Many students are confused how to get better marks in the board exam.
-In fact, he is unable to get the right concept and solution.
+The Enemy Question Answers class 12 – Many students are confused about getting better marks in the board exam.
+He is unable to get the right concept and solution.

 Ans.
-The General was completely self-absorbed in his problem and Drs.
+The General was utterly self-absorbed in his problem, and Drs.
 Sadao Could not stands.
 If he was arrested for helping the enemy soldier, the general lacked any human thought or national allegiance.
-He was not disregarding his duty, because he had given Dr. Sadao was informed that he would send the assassins to kill the American soldier, although he later forgot all about it.
+He was not disregarding his duty because he had given Dr. Sadao was informed that he would send the assassins to kill the American soldier.
+However, he later forgot all about it.

-(4) Was Dr Sadao likelyto be arrested on the charge of harbouring an enemy?
+(4) Was Dr. Sadao likely to be arrested on the charge of harboring an enemy?

 Ans.
-It was unlikely that Dr Sadao was arrested for harbouring an enemy.
-General treat was being done by Dr Sadao.
-If he is arrested, there will be no one to operate the general in case of emergency.
+It was unlikely that Dr. Sadao was arrested for harboring an enemy.
+Dr. Sadao was doing the general treatment.
+If he is arrested, there will be no one to operate the General in case of emergency.

 Ans.
-Dr Sadao and his wife Hana took the injured man to his home and helped him a lot.
-Dr Saddo first operated on him and save her life.
+Dr. Sadao and his wife Hana took the injured man to his home and helped him a lot.
+Dr. Saddo first operated on him and saved her life.
 When any of the servants wanted to enter their room, Hana washed him and served her.
-Also help him survive.
-Dr Sadao ultimately helped him escape from protect.
+Also, help him survive.
+Dr. Sadao ultimately helped him escape from protection.

 Ans.
-The presence of the enemy Created many problems for Dr Sadao.
+The presence of the enemy Created many problems for Dr. Sadao.
 Hana, struggling with trouble, should have got rid of him now.
-He first stay for the general to get the person murdered.
-But failing this, he gave the man a boat with groceries and supported him escape to a neighbouring island.
+He first stays for the General to get the person murdered.
+However, failing this gave the man a boat with groceries and escorted him to a neighboring island.
 He instructs her to wait for a Korean ship that takes him away from there.

 (7) Did Hana help the wounded man and wash him herself?

 Ans.
 Yes, Hana helped the injured man.
-The injured American was in a very bad condition and had to be washed before the operation, so Hana washed the man himself because his servants refused to do so.
+The injured American was in a terrible condition and had to be washed before the operation, so Hana washed the man himself because his servants refused to do so.

 (8) Does the story remind you of ‘Birth’ by AJ Cronin that you read in Snapshots last year?
 What are the similarities?